JackSzwergold/Writing/memories/Post-Traumatic Data Recovery Stress.md

 He walked passed me, down the small hallway in the office and headed into the writer’s room where he was all smiles, laughs and warmly greeting old co-workers.

+I went back to work doing whatever.
+At the time I was either putting together pizza and beer ads or working on something on the publication’s website.

+It was a bright and sunny afternoon and—as dumpy as the office I was in was like—there was at least a nice view down Main Street of the sunset over the town.

 ***

 *Post-Traumatic Data Recovery Stress (c) Copyright by Jack Szwergold; written on March 2, 2019.
 This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC-BY-NC-SA-4.0).*